qoncrete/qoncrete.com/resources.md/README.md

 ---

-Have more questions?
+Questions?
 Spot a mistake?
 Contact us at contact@qoncrete.com

 ---